ImplFerris/pico-pico/src/interrupts/index.md

 ## Why We Need Interrupts

 In a simple program, the processor executes instructions one after another in a straight line.
-This works fine if your program is simple.
-But embedded systems often need to respond to external events: a button press, data from a sensor, a timer expiring.
+This works fine if your program is simple, but embedded systems often need to respond to external events: a button press, data from a sensor, a timer expiring.

 Without interrupts, the only way to detect these events is through polling: continuously checking a status register or input pin in a loop to see if something has happened.
 It's like repeatedly asking: